 beginning the turning.

 ||Walt made this gluing jig to hold the A-frame and posts in place while

 the glue set up.
 The white plastic corner pieces are

 to raise and center the brackets to the posts and A-frame.

 ||Walt has completed the last of the sections and assembled them into

 the finished station.
 Its a beauty.
-We're all anxious to
+We were all anxious to

-get it to the club and mounted on its part of our layout.
-We think its
+get it to the club and on our layout.
+We think it

 really adds a lot of credibility and realsim to the Mauch Chunk area of our